 My first day back at church, I wore an infinity scarf and a mask.
 It worked out okay.
 I was tempted to just pull the scarf up in front of my face, too, but then I realized it made me look like I was from another religion, so I decided against that.

 Then I tried another way of wearing a mask.
 I used my stretchy, infinity tube-scarf from Walmart, with a bun.
-Instead of hooking the loops of the mask over my ears, I connected the loops to a special ear-saver bow that my daughter makes, which I placed on top of the bun, over my scarf.
+Instead of hooking the loops of the mask over my ears, I connected the loops to a special ear-saver bow that my daughter made, which I placed on top of the bun, over my scarf.
 This way, I could put the mask on and take it off without having to readjust my head covering.
 This new method of putting the mask on over the scarf worked pretty well!